NeuroMorphoOrg/PaperBot/README.md

   `"usage": "Describing"`<br>
 `});`<br>

-## 2. The Boot MicroServices
+## 2. Boot MicroServices
 Microservices run an embedded tomcat using Spring Boot (.jar).
 All of them are independent and can be launched in any order

-**Pre-requisites**: mvn and git installed
+**Pre-requisites**: Maven to compile and build the code: https://maven.apache.org/install.html

 ### 2.1.
 Download the code

-From the terminal type:<br>
+Download the code from git from the download button or you can use the terminal if git is installed in your system typing the following:<br>
 `git clone https://github.com/NeuroMorphoOrg/LiterMate.git`

 ### 2.2.
 The properties file

-The properties file contains the configuration for the services, each of them connect to a database independently so you can have several different databases or one.
-In this case all of the are connected to `nmotest`.
+The properties file contains the configuration for the services; each of the services connects to a database independently so you can have several different databases or one.
+In this case all of the services are connected to `nmotest`.
-You can also update the server ports, just be aware that there are other services that may depend on these connections and you should update them accordingly (the Web Frontend & the LiteratureSearchService).
+You can also update the server ports; just be aware that there are other services that may depend on these connections (the Web Frontend & the LiteratureSearchService) and you should update them accordingly.

 `server.port= 8180`<br>
 `logging.level.org.springframework.web=ERROR`<br>